simrans4258/sep11-freedom-project/blog/entry02.md

 ```

 ### Plan for the Winter Break
 So, what do I have to do during winter break, since we don't have school that time?
 Well, I plan to continue working on my tool, even if I'm not assigned it, and overall reviewing skills I learned, so that I won't forget during the break.
+I also plan to learn more javascript skills outside of Earsketch, more notably functions, conditionals, and loops, so I can input those skills onto Earsketch itself.
+Overall, I just have to learn more, take notes, and review my tool for the winter break.
+Not too much of course, because I want a break during the break.

 ## EDP
 Currently I'm in steps 3 and 4 of the Engineering Design Process, brainstorming possible solutions and plan the most promising solution.
 Basically, I have solve my problem, which is making a music game, by learning more about my tool, which helps with music, and that leads me to learn the more complicated things about Earsketch since that seems like the most promising solution.